 I always say this, and I will continue to say it until forever: Pricing crochet cannot be done in a vacuum, there are too many things to consider.
 Pricing one item according to what someone else priced the same item will lead to staying in the bucket.
 Get yourself out of the bucket.
 Price according to your business needs and create uniquely for your business.
 It’s the only way to stay in business.

-I’ve heard your requests so my book “Hook Yourself Up: Pricing Crochet for Profit” will be available in paperback format.
+I’ve heard your requests so my book “Hook Yourself Up: Pricing Crochet for Profit” is now available in paperback format.
 I’ve written it so you have solid formulas to use in your business based on your business needs.
 I want to see every business crocheter pricing accordingly so the bar can be raised for everyone.
 The more we understand our value, the more our customers will understand our value.
 It starts with each of us.

 Examine what you’re doing closely then move forward with a pricing plan.
 Never put yourself in a bucket or a vacuum. . . your talent is worth more than that!